The Dutch educational system

 Types of schools

-Until 1920 only state schools were paid by the government.
-State schools were and are neutral to religious and social items.
+Until 1920 only public schools were paid by the government.
+Public schools were and are neutral to religious and social items.
 Before 1920 some parents wanted to send their children to a school where the education was based on religious (= Christian) convictions.
-These schools existed, but the parents had to pay everything then: building, teachers, books etc.
+These schools existed, but the parents had to pay everything themselves: building, teachers, books etc.

-What does it mean in practice, when a school states to be a protestant school?
+What does it mean in practice, when a school states to be a Christian (Protestant) school?
 As said before, the curriculum and the examination is the same.
 The differences appear when you look at the people who work in that school.
-In Gomarus College all teachers and pupils are believing Christians, who want to work according to the Bible.
+In Gomarus College all teachers and pupils are believing Christians, who want to live and work according to the Bible.
 This has its effects on the way they treat each other, the way they teach certain subjects and the way they choose their international partners for exchanges and excursions.
-Besides these two main types of schools there are also some private schools and boarding schools, where the parents pay a substantial part of the costs of the school.